LFO (American band)

-LFO (an acronym for Lyte Funkie Ones) were an American pop and hip hop band consisting of singers Devin Lima (born Harold Lima; March 18, 1977 – November 21, 2018), Brad Fischetti (born September 11, 1975), and Rich Cronin (August 30, 1974 – September 8, 2010).
-Before Lima joined the group in 1999, the third member was Brian Gillis (known as "Brizz"), who was with the group from its start in 1995; the group disbanded after Cronin's death in 2010 but briefly reunited (with Fischetti and Lima as a duo) in 2017 before Lima's own death a year later.
-Their single "Summer Girls" reached number 3 on the Billboard charts, and the band has sold over four million records worldwide.
+LFO (an acronym for Lyte Funkie Ones) are an American pop and hip hop band formed in New Bedford, Massachusetts in 1995.
+The band’s lineup consists of Brad Fischetti, Rich Cronin, and Brian "Brizz" Gillis.
+In 1998, Gillis left the group and was replaced by Harold "Devin" Lima.
+After Cronin’s death in 2010, the group disbanded; but briefly reunited with Fischetti and Lima as a duo in 2017 before Lima's death a year later.

+LFO's single "Summer Girls" reached number 3 on the Billboard Hot 100, and the band had sold over four million records worldwide.